abhay-venkatesh/abhay-venkatesh.github.io/README.md

 * [Music](https://www.last.fm/user/abhayvenkatesh)

 ## Interests
 I am broadly interested in restarting the project of technological innovation that ended in the late 1960s.
-There is no good future, for reasons that are not terse, in which we do not have a lot more technological progress relative to today.
+There is no good future, for reasons that cannot be tersely elaborated on, in which we do not have a lot more technological progress relative to today.

 Things that are radically underrated (and hence interest me):
 * Engineering